About Westview

 In August 2005 the Westview Lofts opened in the village along Ralph David Abernathy (Read City Newsbytes Article).
 The construction of the lofts signaled the resurgence of both residential and commercial properties in the area.
 There is currently active construction taking place in the village, and neighbors are hoping for a nice new coffee shop or pizza place on the corner.
 Atlanta-Westview Holdings LLC is helping to redevelop the area.

 In December 2005 Westview was chosen to be the neighborhood of the month by the Atlanta Development Authority.
-Read the full article in the “The Pulse of Progress” on page six.

 Representatives and Public Safety